Convert S Corp To LLC: Everything You Need to Know

 If you believe that converting from an S-corp to an LLC is the best move for your business, become familiar with your state's requirements.
 You should also familiarize yourself with the types of status conversions and what they mean in terms of taxation.

 If you need help with converting an S-corp to an LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.